-We also left an A4 leaflet on each chair which we urged the parents to take home, which gave parents more information about what we do, why we do it and how it helps their children.
+We also left an A4 leaflet on each chair which we urged the parents to take home.
+The flyer gave parents more information about what we do, why we do it and how it helps their children.
 We also outlined our promises to enhance the PTA group.
-The next day, we received an email from a parent who was in attendance at one of the Christmas productions when the school's CD player failed.
-This parent bought a brand new one, with his own money, and gave the head the CD player of his choice.
-The parent's reasoning for doing this was because he was unable to offer his time, but felt he wanted to help in some way.'
+The next day, we received an email from a parent who had been at one of the Christmas productions when the school's CD player failed.
+This parent offered to buy us the CD player of our choice from his own money because he didn't have time to attend meetings, but wanted to offer help.'

 Read the speech